 How can you watch HDR?

-To benefit from HDR 10 or Dolby Vision, you’re going to need a few things.
-First of all, you’ll have to get a new display device.
+To benefit from HDR10 or Dolby Vision, you’re going to need a few things.
+First stop is your display.
 Whether you’re after a television, a projector, a mobile phone or tablet, it needs to be HDR-compatible.

 The next step is to get something to play it on.
-If your HDR film happens to be on a disc, i.e. an Ultra-HD Bu-ray, you're going to need an Ultra HD Blu-ray player to play it on.
-Currently, the Panasonic DMP-UB900 and Samsung UBD-K8500 are the only two dedicated players on the market, but Microsoft's recently announced Xbox One S games console also doubles as a 4K Blu-ray player and includes HDR support.
+If your HDR film happens to be on a disc, i.e. an Ultra HD Blu-ray, you're going to need an Ultra HD Blu-ray player to play it on.
+Our current favourites are, the Panasonic DMP-UB900, DMP-UB700 and Oppo UDP-203 but Microsoft's Xbox One S also plays 4K Blu-rays and also includes HDR support.
 Sony's PlayStation Slim and PlayStation Pro aren't 4K players but they are compatible with HDR content, including games.

-Alternatively, perhaps you're streaming HDR content via Netflix or Amazon Instant Video.
+Alternatively, perhaps you're streaming HDR content via Netflix or Amazon Prime Video.
 This can be done through a compatible app on your TV or streaming box such as the latest Amazon Fire TV.
-For that, you’ll also need an Internet connection with the appropriate bandwidth.
-Both services support HDR 10 and Dolby Vision.
+For that, you’ll also need an internet connection with the appropriate bandwidth.
+Both services support HDR10 and Dolby Vision.

 HDR on the Xbox One S and PS4 Pro